What Do You Need so you can Choose to breastfeed?

 At the end of our session, I will leave you with a plan designed to meet your particular goals, a flange ruler and flange insert kit to adjust your flange size as you journey progresses.
 A receipt with my NPI number will be sent reflecting your payment which may be reimbursable with FSA or HSA dollars.

-Understand The Message of Breast is Best
+Breast is Best explained

 Extreme Views Have No Place in Feeding Babies